Home / Blogs & Insights / How to Start an Online Casino in 2026

 For official requirements, visit the Malta Gaming Authority, the UK Gambling Commission, or Curaçao eGaming directly.

-Gambling licence comparison by jurisdiction
+Gambling licence route comparison

 How the gambling licence process works